aws-samples/aws-serverless-workshops/DevOps/0_CodeStar/README.md

 ## Clone CodeCommit Git Repository

-**Goal:** From the CodeStar dashboard for the `uni-api` project, find the CodeCommit instructions to clone the Git repository to your local workstation.
+**Goal:** From the CodeStar dashboard for the `uni-api-[Hash]` (where 'Hash' is your unique hash assigned on the place card) project, find the CodeCommit instructions to clone the Git repository to your local workstation.

 <details>
 <summary><strong>HOW TO clone the CodeCommit git repository (expand for details)</strong></summary><p>